AngleProtocol/merkl-docs/earning-with-merkl/FAQ.md

 ## Can I earn rewards from multiple incentive providers?

 * Yes, Merkl supports multiple incentive providers for the same type of campaign.
-You will receive rewards from all applicable incentive providers you have positions in when you claim your rewards.
+You will receive rewards from all applicable Incentive Providers (IP) you have positions in when you claim your rewards.

 ## Are all Automated Market Makers (AMMs) and Automated Liquidity Management (ALM) protocols supported by Merkl?